How long does it take to improve credit score?

 How long it takes to raise your score

-There are many ways to raise your credit score.
-If you want to know how long it takes, it takes about 5 months on average.
-The quickest way is by paying all of your bills on time and never missing a payment.
+There are many approaches to improving your credit score.
+If you would like to know how long it takes, on average it is five months.
+Paying all of your payments on schedule and never skipping a payment can help you the fastest.

-Next, get a secured card and use the card responsibly for at least 6 months before applying for an unsecured card with a better interest rate or rewards program.
-Another great way is by waiting until after the annual holiday season when people tend to spend more money than usual in order have made some progress towards raising their credit scores.
+Get a secured card then use it sensibly for at least six months before requesting an unsecured card with a higher interest rate or rewards program.
+Another excellent approach is waiting until after the yearly holiday season, when individuals sometimes spend more than normal to have some improvement in their credit ratings.

 What can affect how long it takes?

-The average time for an application is usually 24-48 hours but there are factors that can change this time frame including the number of recent inquiries on their account, if any hard inquiries were done in the last six months, and whether or not they have had a bankruptcy within the past seven years.
+Though there are variables that might affect the average time for an application—such as the number of recent inquiries on their account, whether any hard inquiries were conducted in the past six months, and whether or not they have had a bankruptcy within the past seven years—this time frame is usually 24–48 hours.

 Top ways to raise your credit score